RZII/RZII.github.io/index.md

 **Jun 21, 2022**

-I went on a trip to California after finishing CS 61A.
+I went on a trip to Berkeley, California after finishing CS 61A.
 I started CS 61BL and CS 70 today, and I will finish them on Aug 12th.

 **Jun 12, 2022**